ESP8266 is a Wifi micro-controller, but has limited pins for ADC. Therefore this topic shows ways to expand ADC pins in the micro controller.

-We are undergoing a phase in digital world, where everything getting small, powerful and wireless.
+We are undergoing a phase in digital world, where everything is getting small, powerful and wireless.

 Using ADC Expander: